Understanding HFO-1234ze and HFA-152a: A Formulato...

 Challenges with HFO-1234ze

-The primary formulation challenge with HFO-1234ze in solution systems stems from its solvent properties, which can limit API solubility relative to traditional HFA propellants.
+The primary formulation challenge with HFO-1234ze in a solution system relates to its solvent characteristics, which can limit API solubility compared to traditional HFA propellants.
 While reduced solubility can favour suspension stability, solution MDI development often requires careful co-solvent optimization and device compatibility assessment to ensure formulation stability, dose consistency, and aerosol performance.
 Our formulation work has identified several practical strategies:

 • Co-solvent screening to enhance API solubility whilst maintaining pharmaceutical acceptability

-• Excipient selection optimized for HFO-1234ze’s polarity profile
+• Excipient selection optimised for HFO-1234ze’s polarity profile

 • Particle engineering to achieve optimal aerodynamic properties in suspension formulations